Quick and Easy Speaker Test

 Default Playback Device Setting Issues

 Check Default Playback Device: First, you should Right-click the volume icon and click Open Volume Mixer.
-Ensure that all options are on and turned up everyone.
+Ensure that all options are on and turned up for everyone.

 Next, go back o right-clicking on the volume icon and select ‘Playback devices’.
 Ensure the correct playback device is selected.